lockss/lockss.github.io/index.md

 ## Developers

-Developers that are interested in contributing to the LOCKSS Project, or want to know more about the LOCKSS 2.0 re-architecture, please see the developers page [here](developers/), or navigate to it using the navigation bar at the top of each page.
+Developers that are interested in contributing to the LOCKSS Program's projects, or want to know more about the LOCKSS 2.0 re-architecture, please see the [Developers](developers) section, or navigate to it using the navigation bar at the top of each page.